In this article, I am going to walk you through setting up a PHP backend server for a React Application.

 npm run-script watch.

 The final step in development is production.
 But first, the initial code has to go through several stages of processing, compilation, and minimization.

 To accomplish we use this line in our

 “build”: “webpack — progress — env.NODE_ENV=production — mode production”,

 "run-script build".
 After that, the compiled React code will appear in the “app/assets/bundles/” folder.
 The scss will be compiled into the “app/assets/css” folder.
 That’s all!

 To get all the files of this project download or browse the code visit the repository via this Github link.

 And that’s it guys!
 If you liked this post, make sure to give me some 👏 below and follow me for more articles.

 Loving my WordPress theme?
-Get it for $20 only.
-Get Brink Theme
+Get it for $1 – A Dollar only.
+Get Zzero Theme